cwstech/URLShortner/README.md

 **Setup**
   * locate inc/config.php file.
   * change value occording to you.
-  * locate Databas/.sql file and inmport to your mysql Database.
+  * locate Databas/.sql file and import to your mysql Database.
-  * chack once and enjoy
+  * check once and enjoy